DETAILED ACTION

 Regarding claim 29, Lane discloses (FIGS. 14-21), the surgical limb support apparatus of claim 28, wherein the yaw axis is substantially perpendicular to the tension rod axis (as illustrated between FIGS. 14-19).

-Regarding claim 30, Lane discloses (FIGS. 14-21), the surgical limb support apparatus of claim 25, wherein the release handle pivots about a handle axis that is spaced from, and substantially parallel with, the tension rod axis when moving relative to the limb support (As illustrated and conveyed through FIGS. 14-20).
+Regarding claim 30, Lane discloses (FIGS. 14-21), the surgical limb support apparatus of claim 25, wherein the release handle pivots about the yaw axis with the limb support (As illustrated and conveyed through FIGS. 14-20).

 Conclusion